biafffff/UCSC_dissertation_template/README.md

 In there are no error in your code, a `UCSC_Dissertation.pdf` will be printed as an output.

 ## Usage
-Detailed information on using this template can be found in the manual.
+A quick and introductory guide on using this template can be found in the `UCSC_Dissertation.pdf` file.